helloensoul/twine/README.md

 This tool has only been tested with macOS, any help with other OS would be appreciated

 ### 📌 Tips
-Use `./twine.sh production` to configure Trellis only for production and not also for a staging environment.
+Use `./twine.sh --no-staging` to configure Trellis only for production and not also for a staging environment.

 ## 🤝 Contributing